Supreme Court rejects plea for probe into 'extra-judicial' killing of tribals in Chhattisgarh

-The Supreme Court on Thursday dismissed a plea for an independent probe against security forces for the alleged extra-judicial killing of 17 tribals in Dantewada in 2009.
+The Supreme Court on Thursday dismissed a plea for a CBI probe against Chhattisgarh Police and central security forces for an alleged massacre of tribals in Dantewada in 2009 after finding glaring loopholes in the case.

-The top court also imposed an exemplary cost of Rs 5 lakh on petitioner Himanshu Kumar.
+"No case, worth the name, has been made out by the writ petitioners for any further investigation much less through an independent agency to be appointed by this court," a bench of Justices A M Khanwilkar and J B Pardiwala said.

-In its judgement, a bench of Justices A M Khanwilkar and J B Pardiwala allowed the Chhattisgarh government to act on an application filed by the Union government for prosecution of the petitioners for the offence of making false charges.
+The court also imposed a cost of Rs 5 lakh on petitioner Himanshu Kumar and others, including the victim's family members for misusing the judicial process.

-The court said that action can be taken not only for false charges but also for criminal conspiracy.
+On a plea by Solicitor General Tushar Mehta, for the Centre, the court permitted a probe against individuals and organisations allegedly involved in securing legal protection to the Left-wing extremists through judicial processes.

 Check out DH's latest videos